ORNL-AMO/Choose-Your-Own-Adventure/GAMEPLAY.md

 Shows completed projects after their implementation year, as well non-renewable financed projects.

 ### Hidden and Rebates
+Are only applied in the first year that the project is implemented.

 ## Other
 When players move backward one year, their project implementation choices, savings, and budget reflect that year's state prior to Year Recap